Second Wind And Oxygen Debt

 OXYGEN DEBT

 THE Amount of oxygen should be repaid to the body after exercise.
-OR the extra amount of oxygen that must be taken into the body after strenuous training or exercise to restore all the system functioning to their normal state is called oxygen debt.
+OR the extra amount of oxygen that must be taken into the body after strenuous training or exercise to restore all the system functioning to its normal state is called oxygen debt.

-After doing anaerobic exercise or activity our body demands to neutralize the lactic acid formation in muscles, so in the resting state oxygen reacts with lactic acid to form carbon-di-oxide and water.
+After doing anaerobic exercise or activity our body demands to neutralize the lactic acid formation in muscles, so in the resting state oxygen reacts with lactic acid to form carbon dioxide and water.

 CH3 CH(OH)COOH+O2àCO2+H2O

-There are three factors that affect oxygen debt
+Three factors affect oxygen debt

 • Anaerobic glycolysis